Faculté de la santé

 The Department of Orthophonie offers a 4-year bachelor degree in Speech-Language Pathology (offered in French only).
 This program is the only interdisciplinary program of its kind offered in French in Canada.
 A 2-year master’s program in Speech-Language Pathology (also offered in French only) is also offered and aims to provide our students with the necessary skills to become fluently bilingual (French and English) Speech-Language Pathologists.
 The faculty consists of devoted professors who are committed to their students’ success.
 These active researchers are busy studying various topics ranging from the correlation between cognition and language disorders, to the effects of Fetal Alcohol Syndrome on language development, to studies on written language as well as the academic performance of students in a linguistic minority.

-The School of Rural and Northern Health at Laurentian University is home to the Interdisciplinary PhD Program in Rural and Northern Health (IRNH) and the Master in Interdisciplinary Health (INDH).
+The School of Rural and Northern Health at Laurentian University is home to the Interdisciplinary PhD Program in Rural and Northern Health (IRNH) and the Masters in Interdisciplinary Health (INDH).

 The School is designed: